Lexington Winter Invitational

 I debated in high school a lot, now I debate a little in college.
 I like debate, and I hope you do too!

-I think debates should be fun and I do not like mean people.
+I think debates should be fun and I do not like it when people aren't friendly.

 As I get old and grumpy, I am increasingly frustrated with PF's bells and whistles.
 We are all regular people.
 You don't need to 'strongly urge an affirmation' or proudly declare what the 'thesis of your case' is or anything, you just need to debate the round and explain what's going on clearly.